 Silver Highways is the foundation of my other novels.
 Lucy, who relates this story, is the mother of Mike, the protagonist of The Turning Tide, while other characters (and their descendants) are central to most of my fiction.
 If you’d like to know more about the real pearling luggers and Broome history, try award-winning Redbill: from Pearls to Peace.
-And if you like sailing ships, find out about the amazing four-masted windjammers and the man who loved them, in Alan Villiers: Voyager of the Winds, also an award-winner.

 Because of Redbill I already knew that social records of the early days are skewed by the newspapers of the time which, as today, push sales by banging the drums of racism.
 But as I read through two decades of Broome newspapers I was able to compare what they said with what I knew from more reliable sources had actually happened.
 It became clear that close personal and business relationships occurred often between the different races in Broome, to everyone's benefit.
 Despite the sometimes loathsome rhetoric, people simply got along with each other.

 This is not to deny that ugly things happened between the racial groupings, and of course life was hard for Aboriginal people, as cruelly dispossessed there as everywhere else.
 But even in Broome things were different: some relationships became so close that during WWII a number of Aboriginal women followed their Japanese husbands into internment in the cold southern camps rather than be separated.